 Twos are defined by their desire to belong and to be loved by others.
-They are helpful, nurturing, and caring towards others.
-They are eager to involve themselves in others' lives and rarely say no when others ask them for help.
-They make sure they are important to others by always being there for them.
+They are helpful, nurturing and caring towards others.
+They are eager to involve themselves in others' lives.
+Twos rarely say no when others ask them for help, and want to prove value to others by always being there for them.

 - Warm smile and eyes

 - In a Truity study of more than 54,000 respondents, Type Twos were found to make up approximately 11% of the population.
 Women are more likely to be Type Twos, with the type making up 15% of women as compared to only 7% of men.